xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Math/Objects/planar isometry.md

 Planar isometries are a type of affine transformation.
 Affine transformations are a broader class of transformations that also preserve the parallelism of lines and the ratios of lengths between segments.

-There are three basic types of planar isometries: translations, reflections, and rotations.

 - **Translations:** Translations are isometries that simply move all points in a plane by a fixed distance in a fixed direction.

 - **Reflections:** Reflections are isometries that flip all points in a plane about a line called the axis of reflection.